Teen Sleep

-Unlike adults, who need between 7–9 hours of sleep per night, young adults aged between 14 and 17 years old need 8–10 hours.
+Unlike adults, who need 7–9 hours of sleep per night, teens aged 14 to 17 need 8–10 hours.

 Early School Start Times